iot-crazy/RickAndMorty2025/README.md

 Finally, open you browser and got to  http://localhost:5168/

+If your browser supports WebAssembly (WASM) then you will receive the WASm version which will pull data from the API and therefore will use the cache for repeat requests.
+If not, you'll be working with Server rendered blazor app which, as yet doesn't cache.
+The reason here is that I've not (yet) got them to play nicely together and share the same cache.
+This part is a work in progress.
+Some users will notice a blip, a flash of the page when the WASM gets loaded, this is a quirk with the InterractiveAuto render mode that still needs figuring out.

 :information_source: Hint - if you want to test the caching without waiting 5 minutes, open the appsettings.json in the Web project and change the value of CacheMinutes